Last updated on October 13th, 2025 at 10:21 pm

 From captain of my high school’s hockey team, through to several leadership positions in the not-for-profit sector in business and in government.

-And I have also served in leadership positions in organizations like Toastmasters and the Human Resources Management Association of Barbados.
+And I have also served in leadership positions in organizations like Toastmasters and the Human Resources Management Association of Barbados, including president of both.

-When I reflect on my leadership journey, I realize that there are some “secret” principles I have relied on (unconsciously at first) in every situation.
+As you can expect, when I reflect on my leadership journey, there are some “secret” principles I have relied on (unconsciously at first) in every situation.

 But first, let’s be clear what we mean when we talk about “leadership”.